Introducing Eggs to Babies

 An autoimmune response will be evident within two hours, normally very quickly.
 Reactions can range from a flare in eczema, to hives or swelling around the mouth or more widespread, gastrointestinal reactions with tummy pain and vomiting, to severe reactions (anaphylaxis).

-Most children with egg allergy have mild symptoms, but some children have severe, life-threatening reactions to even the tiniest amount of egg.
+Most children with egg allergy have mild symptoms, but a small percentage of children have severe, life-threatening reactions to even the tiniest amount of egg.
 Some egg-allergic children can eat well-cooked egg, but not raw or lightly cooked egg.
 Others are allergic even to egg that has been well cooked (Allergy New Zealand).
+You might also find this blog on allergic responses helpful.

 8. Can children grow out of it?

 Yes!
 In fact the majority of those infants diagnosed will out grow it by the time they reach their late teens.
 There is evidence to show that slow re-introduction (rather than strict avoidance) especially through baked egg can help to build tolerance (Leonard, 2012).
-I would recommend doing this with individualised support.
+I would recommend doing this with individualised support (this is something I step many parents through in my 1:1 consultations.
+I do not do a generalised introduction ladder as ultimately all autoimmune systems responses are completely individual and should be treated as such.

 9. What about other types of eggs?